Blupo/ColorPane/docs/user-guide/settings.md

 ## Setting Controls

-There are several buttons here for settings management.
+There are several buttons at the bottom of the settings page for settings management.

 - <span class="cp-button">Import Settings</span>: Allows you to restore backed-up settings information.
 - <span class="cp-button">Export Settings</span>: Allows you to back up your settings information.